 What we learn from the above word studies on the word "wrath" in the Bible

-1. The wrath of God in the Bible is provoked by sin done by people within a given time frame.
+1. The wrath of God in the Bible is revealed when sin is done by people who refuse to repent within a given time frame.
 God's wrath never arises out of a vacuum but derives from concern over His absolute Holy character and the wrong done against it.

 2. The people to whom God directs His wrath are not innocent, but knowingly, willingly and with a high-hand persist in ignoring His repeated warnings to forsake their sin.